Buying Tips

 Negotiate price based on auction sheet findings

-Use the auction sheet as a negotiation tool.
-If it shows B marks, R grade or E marks that the seller did not disclose, negotiate the price down before proceeding.
-The sheet gives you documented evidence.
+Use the sheet as a negotiation tool.
+If it shows B marks, R grade or E marks the seller did not disclose, negotiate the price down.
+The sheet is documented evidence — the seller cannot dispute what is in the original auction record.

 4

-Have a trusted mechanic inspect the vehicle physically before completing payment.
-Cross-check any damage the auction sheet recorded against what the mechanic finds.
-Unexplained new damage not on the sheet needs explanation.
+Have a trusted mechanic inspect the vehicle physically.
+Give them the auction sheet first — show them which panels have recorded damage and ask them to verify those areas specifically.
+Cross-check any damage the sheet recorded against what the mechanic finds.
+Unexplained new damage not on the sheet needs an explanation from the seller.

 5

-In countries requiring ADR compliance, WoF, RTA test or IVA — complete this after purchase but before registration.
-Note that compliance tests check safety and roadworthiness, not vehicle history — the auction sheet is still the only source of history.
+In countries requiring ADR compliance, WoF, RTA or IVA — complete this after purchase but before registration.
+Note: compliance tests check safety and roadworthiness, not vehicle history.
+The auction sheet remains the only source of Japan history even after compliance testing.

 Common mistake: Many buyers get a local inspection first without checking the auction sheet.
-If the local mechanic says the car looks fine but the auction sheet shows RA grade with mileage doubt stars, you have already committed emotionally and financially to a purchase that should have been rejected at step one.
+If the mechanic says the car looks fine but the auction sheet shows RA grade with mileage doubt stars, you have already spent money on an inspection for a car you should have rejected at step one.
 Always auction sheet first.

 Auction sheet only — acceptable when: